vishwakneelamegam/information-extraction-from-text/README.md

-# phrase-detection-using-python
+# information-extraction-using-python
-Extract phrases from given sentence
+Extract information from given sentence
 ## Module used
 nltk, word_tokenize and stopwords
 ## Example